Mikhail Rasputin: The Twelve

-When Professor X temporarily disbanded the X-Men, Colossus took Marrow with him to Boston to see an art expo.
-While there, they were transported to the Hill by Mikhail Rasputin, and Colossus came face-to-face with his brother for the first time since his supposed suicide.
-The pair of X-Men ended up freeing Mikhail from the corrupting influence of a sentient energy native to that dimension and brought him back to the X-Mansion to recuperate when the entire team became embroiled in the gathering of the Twelve.

-Mikhail was one of the Twelve, and one of the Horsemen breached the mansion's security to kidnap him.
-Colossus joined a strike force of X-Men who traveled to Egypt in order to confront Apocalypse, and his Skrull allies.
-In the resulting battles, Mikhail sacrificed himself to carry the Horsemen away from the conflict in a dimensional gateway.
-Although some Horsemen have reappeared since then, Mikhail did not reappear until X-Men: Colossus- Bloodline.
+When Professor X temporarily disbands the X-Men, Colossus takes Marrow with him to Boston to see an art expo.
+Mikhail transports them both to the Hill, where Colossus meets him for the first time since his supposed death.
+Colossus and Marrow end up freeing Mikhail from the corrupting influence of a sentient energy native to that dimension and bring him back to the X-Mansion to recuperate.
+Shortly afterward, the X-Men become embroiled in the gathering of the Twelve.
+Mikhail is one of the Twelve, and one of the Horsemen breaches the mansion's security to kidnap him.
+Colossus joins a strike force of X-Men who travel to Egypt in order to confront Apocalypse.
+In the ensuing battle, Mikhail sacrifices himself to carry the Horsemen away from the conflict in a dimensional gateway.

 Colossus: Bloodline

-Mikhail has made his reappearance and this time had allied himself with Sinister.
-The two were attempting to assassinate all of the members of the Rasputin family but one, so that the spirit of their forefather Grigory Rasputin may be concentrated and reincarnated in the last remaining member of the lineage.
-Mikhail teleported himself and his brother to another dimension that was a series of rocky caves.
-Not wanting to physically kill his brother, he decided to leave him in the rock dimension where he would die in a matter of weeks.
-However, away from Sinister for a period of time, he was able to overcome his mental manipulations and came to his senses, rescuing his brother.
-His final decision was to teleport to a world named The Dark Zone, a dimension from which it was impossible to return and also once entered, impossible to die in.
-This protected the rest of the Rasputin line from the depredations of Sinister as at some point Mikhail would have been the sole surviving Rasputin, which would then trap his ancestor in the dark zone.
-Colossus tried to persuade him to save himself, but Mikhail determined that it would be best for the possible problem and for his own insanity.
+Mikhail reappears, having allied with Mister Sinister to assassinate all of the members of the Rasputin family but one, so that the spirit of their forefather Grigory Rasputin can be reincarnated in the last remaining member of the lineage.
+Mikhail teleports himself and his brother to another dimension.
+Not wanting to physically kill his brother, he decides to leave him in the dimension, where he will die in a matter of weeks.
+Having separated from Sinister, Mikhail overcome his mental manipulations and rescues his brother.
+He decides to seclude himself in the Dark Zone, a world in which he cannot die or escape.

-After the events of M-Day, Mikhail has retained his mutant powers.

-Dawn of X

-After Colossus was freed from the Hellfire Club's control, Mikhail fought Colossus and died in battle against him.
+Krakoa

+During the Krakoan Age, Mikhail works alongside XENO, an organization intent on destroying Krakoa.
+Mikhail uses the mutant Chronicler to manipulate Colossus into weakening the Krakoan state.
+However, Colossus manages to escape Chronicler's mind control and kills Mikhail.